potatoeggy/eifueo/docs/sch4uz.md

 ## Entropy

 **Entropy**, $S$, is a measure of structural disorder in a system in $\pu{J/K/mol}$.
 Absolute enthalpy is always positive, similar to enthalpy.
-An increase in disorder results in more entropy which results in a greater chance that a gsystem will be in a certain state.
+An increase in disorder results in more entropy which results in a greater chance that a system will be in a certain state.

 A reaction that increases entropy can continue even in the absence of extra energy, which results in endothermic reactions.